larssnip/midiv/Readme.md

 # Installation

-This small R package contains the MiDiv lab demultiplexing for Illumina sequence data.
+This small R package contains some functions used in the MiDiv-lab bioinformatics pipelines.

 Install the package from GitHub by